saeyslab/muscatWrapper/vignettes/basic_analysis.md

 Because there might be some issues, and we anticipate this could be present in other datasets, we could use the empiricall null procedure.
 Check the other vignette for this!
+[Multi-sample Multi-condition Differential Expression Analysis via Muscat: HNSCC application – Empirical Null procedure](basic_analysis_empnull.md):`vignette("basic_analysis_empnull", package="muscatWrapper")`

 # Step 3: Downstream analysis and visualization